Melbourne Football Club: 1859–1876: establishment and early years

 By 1866 several other clubs had also adopted an updated version of Melbourne's rules, drafted at a meeting chaired by Wills' cousin, H. C. A. Harrison.
 Harrison was a key figure in the early years of the club; he often served as captain and, in later years, as president.
 Due to his popular reputation and administrative efforts, he was officially named "Father of Australian Football" in 1908, the year of the sport's golden jubilee.
+In 1866 the Melbourne club issued a challenge to the newly founded Sydney Football Club in the New South Wales capital, however the negotiations on the visit stalled.

 During the 1870s, Melbourne fielded teams in the Seven Twenties and South Yarra Cup competitions.